 Paranormal Romance, Westerns, Young Adult, Science Fiction and Fantasy, Psychic, Supernatural Phenomena

 Kelly has published over 100 non-fiction articles, four short stories, and two novels.
-She knows the hoops authors are expected to jump through and helps authors polish their submission packets.
-Query letters, synopses and professional quality formatting are as important as a well-polished manuscript.
+She helps authors polish their submission packets for literary agents and publishers, and also helps writers prepare their manuscripts for self-publishing.

 Award-winning New York Times best-selling ghostwriter, book doctor, editor, screenwriter, and writing coach.
 Mentored by an Academy Award-winning writer.
 Ghostwriter and consultant for eleven #1 best-selling books, including five New York Times #1 Children's books.
 I'm here to make your deepest dreams come true.

 I mentored under Oscar-winning screenwriter Stewart Stern ("Rebel Without A Cause").
 I served as consultant for the #1 best-sellers TEARS FOR MY CITY by Dean Dimitrieski and THE REVVED LIFE by Pastor Jeff Knight, and for Robert Beatty's #1 best-selling Children's novels SERAFINA AND THE BLACK CLOAK, SERAFINA AND THE TWISTED STAFF, and WILLA OF THE WOOD.
 In addition, my ghostwritten screenplay based upon a #1 best-seller was winner of Best Adaptation at two international script competitions.